 Regular Eyelid Scrubs –

 You should also do your best to keep your eyelashes and eyelids free from excess tears and other debris.
 You can keep these areas clean with regular eyelid scrubs.
 Leaving excess substances to build up onto your eyelashes and eyelids can lead to blepharitis and other eye conditions.
-The excess tears that you leave on your eyelids will dry up and become flakes or crust.
-These flaky or crusty particles will provide a space for bacteria and Demodex mites to attach and accumulate.
+The excess tears that you leave on your eyelids will dry up and become flakes or crust mixed with bacteria.
+These flaky or crusty particles will provide a space for further bacteria and demodex mites to attach and accumulate.
 Other residues including eye makeup and leftover eye drops can also carry bacteria, mites, and allergens that can cause blepharitis.
 It is a good idea to keep this area clean with regular eyelid scrubs.